15 Best Free Summer Programs for High School Students

 Eligibility: Applicants must be at least 17 years old and high school or college students

-The Recruitment & Training Program for Under-represented Populations is an intramural program that provides training opportunities for students who are interested in the scientific basis of drug abuse.
-The program prioritises students from under-represented communities, who attend classes and learn research practice as part of the Intramural Research Program (IRP).
+The Recruitment & Training Program for Under-represented Populations is a premier free summer program for high school students interested in the scientific basis of drug abuse.
+The program prioritizes students from underrepresented communities.
+As a participant, you will attend classes and learn research practice as part of the Intramural Research Program (IRP).

 Subject areas: STEM